yoelmatveyev/nutes/README.md

 x j y

-If j is 0, the machine interrupts and passes the value of v1+v2 (truncated to the width) as an opcode for the IO engine (see below).

-If j is not 0, the cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the current cell:
+The cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the current cell:

 j- j0 j+

+If j=0 (an obviously aberrant case), the machine interrupts and passes the value of v1+v2 (truncated to the width) as an opcode for the IO engine (see below).

 The cells x and y contain pointers to two other cells, v1 and v2, which contain the actual operands.
 The pointers are relative to the current position of the machine head.